 Promotes Bone Health

 The presence of phenolic compounds in eggplants reduces osteoporosis, increases bone mineral density and builds stronger bones.
 The presence of calcium and potassium in eggplants contributes to bone health and overall strength, potassium aids in the uptake of calcium, making eggplants a complete booster for osteoporosis and bone health.

-The abundance of bioflavonoids in eggplants are great for lowering blood pressure, this in turn lowers the strain and stress on the cardiovascular system and betters heart health.
-The chlorogenic compounds in eggplant known for its high antioxidant activity aids to lower LDL cholesterol.
+The abundance of bioflavonoids in eggplants are great for lowering blood pressure, this, in turn, lowers the strain and stress on the cardiovascular system and betters heart health.
+The chlorogenic compounds in eggplant known for their high antioxidant activity aids to lower LDL cholesterol.

 Regular intake of eggplants helps to prevent blockages in the blood vessels, due to the presence of vitamin K that strengthens blood vessels in the body.

 The presence of high-water content and being low in calories, make eggplant an ideal choice for people on a weight loss regime.
 Additionally, being a good source of fibre, it also satiates sudden hunger pangs and keeps one full for a longer duration.
 It also reduces the accumulation of LDL, thereby improving metabolism and helping the body to maintain a balanced weight.